About this journal

 The author may include the officially published version of the article (version of record) in an institutional or disciplinary repository, provided the posting includes a prominent statement of the full bibliographical details, and a link to the online edition of the journal.

 There are no article submission charges nor article processing charges (APC) to publish.

 Download counts are displayed for each article.
 COUNTER usage statistics are not available.

-The Iowa Review will be preserved in the future.
+The Iowa Review archive is preserved in Portico and the Internet Archive.

 Prior to September 2021, this title was previously hosted in Digital Commons software.
 That site is available in the Internet Archive.